tidal-music/tidal-sdk/EventProducer.md

 # API

-## EventProducerConfig
+## EventProducer

-The `EventProducerConfig` role exposes functionality for configuring the EventProducer.
+The `EventProducer` role exposes initialization and configuration.

 ### init